stephenschoettler/taches-oc-prompts/meta-prompting/README.md

 This system separates **analysis** from **execution**:

-1. **Analysis Phase** (main context): Tell Claude what you want in natural language.
+1. **Analysis Phase** (main context): Tell OpenCode what you want in natural language.
 It asks clarifying questions, analyzes your codebase, and generates a rigorous, specification-grade prompt.

 2. **Execution Phase** (fresh sub-agent): The generated prompt runs in a clean context window, producing high-quality implementation on the first try.